FAQ: Canadian Medical Graduate (CMG) Interview and Information Session

-Please note that you will be informed of your registration/start time closer to your interview date.
+Please note that you will be informed of your registration time closer to your interview date.
 You will be required to be at the DFCM for approximately 2.5 hours which will include your 30 minute interview.
 We understand that you are coordinating multiple interviews and scheduling transportation, thus we recommend you leave ample time around this window as buffer time for travel.
 We have planned a variety of activities for you to learn about the Family Medicine Program at U of T including formal presentations and time to allow you to meet representatives from the diverse sites and streams that comprise our program in an informal non-evaluative setting.
 This is an important piece in order to familiarize yourself with our program so you can make an educated decision in your ranking process.
 We will provide you with your interview time on arrival and we are unable to provide this time before registration.

 How do I get to the Department of Family & Community Medicine?